 The housing company GWH is building a 20-storey residential tower on Lyoner Strasse 40 in the Lyon district (formerly the office town of Niederrad).
 GWH Wohnungsgesellschaft Hessen, a subsidiary of Landesbank Hessen-Thuringen, bought the current office buildings, Lyoner Strasse 38 and 40.

-The Deutsche Hospitality (former Steigenberger Hotel Group) had previously been based in the 19-storey office tower with 12,785 sqm gross floor space.
-The company has now moved into the office building opposite.
-In 2017, the restructuring of 151 self-financed dwellings will begin and be completed by early 2019.
-In the new residential tower, two-room apartments are planned, which are to remain a part of the GWH portfolio.
+Deutsche Hospitality (formerly Steigenberger Hotel Group) used to have its headquarters in the 20-storey office tower with 12,785 square meters of gross floor space.
+Meanwhile, however, the company has moved into an office building opposite.
+In December 2017, the restructuring of 150 privately financed apartments has begun and is expected to be completed in the autumn of 2019.
+In the new residential tower then predominantly two-room apartments are provided, which should remain for rent in the GWH inventory.

-The seller of the original real estate is the Garbe group from Hamburg, which had reportedly acquired the site in 2015.
+The seller of the original real estate to GWH is the Garbe Group from Hamburg, which according to reports had acquired the properties in 2015.